theintern/intern/README.md

 ## Configuration

 In many cases, the only configuration you'll need to do is provide authentication data.
+This can be provided by setting properties on tunnels or via environment variables.
 The tunnels use the following environment variables:

 Tunnel class         | Environment variables
 ---------------------|----------------------------------------------------